jwschroeder3/2018_Lrp_ChIP/RNA_seq_analysis/README.md

 ## Filtering of high abundance RNAs ##
-In order to find reads that overlapped with our high abundance RNA set we used the custom python script `parse_for_overlaps.py` to find reads that overlapped with the locations of interest
+In order to find reads that overlapped with our high abundance RNA set we used the custom python script `parse_for_overlaps.py` to find reads that overlapped with the locations of interest.
+NOTE: You will need the `sam_utils.py` file in your path (or copied over to the directory `parse_for_overlaps.py` is being run from).
+This file is in `../ChIP_analysis/`.

 Here
 arg0 represents the .bam of interest